HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 Often, improving the accessibility of your site has benefits for everyone.
 While we typically think of people with disabilities as people with a permanent disability, anybody can have a temporary or situational disability.
 For example, someone might be permanently blind, have a temporary eye infection, or, situationally, be outside under a glaring sun.
 All of these might explain why someone is unable to see their screen.
 Everyone has situational disabilities, and so improving the accessibility of your web page will improve the experience of all users in any situation.

-The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/) (WCAG) advise on how to make a website accessible.
+The <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/quickref/">Web Content Accessibility Guidelines</a> (WCAG) advise on how to make a website accessible.
 These guidelines were used as the basis for our analysis.
 However, in many cases it is difficult to programmatically analyze the accessibility of a website.
 For instance, the web platform provides several ways of achieving similar functional results, but the underlying code powering them may be completely different.
 Therefore, our analysis is just an approximation of overall web accessibility.

 We've split up our most interesting insights into four categories: ease of reading, media on the web, ease of page navigation, and compatibility with assistive technologies.